-41.1 Save where these Sporting Regulations require otherwise, pit and track discipline and safety measures will be the same for all practice sessions as for the races.

-41.2 No Driver may take the start of a race without having taken part in qualifying, except in a case of Force Majeure duly recognised as such by the Stewards.
-Drivers who set a lap time within 120% of the fastest lap time during the relevant session during pre-qualifying or free practice may be authorised by the Stewards to take part in the race.

-41.3 During the free practice, pre-qualifying and qualifying sessions and any warm-up if applicable;

-• Controls on the tyre markings may be carried out before the cars take to the track under the orders of the officials, and there will be a green light and a red light at the pit lane exit.

-• Cars may only leave their working area according to the procedure detailed in Article 34.15.
-Cars may only leave the pit lane when the green light is on at the start or restart of a session.

-• A blue flag or a blue flashing light, where possible and necessary will be shown at the pit lane exit to warn Drivers leaving the pit lane if cars are approaching on the track.

-- 41.4 Qualifying will take place as follows :

-- a) From 0:00 to 0:20 first period (Q1)

-- b) From 0:30 to 0:50 second period (Q2)
+- 41.1 Save where these Sporting Regulations require otherwise, pit and track discipline and safety measures will be the same for all practice sessions as for the races. - 41.2 No Driver may take the start of a race without having taken part in qualifying, except in a case of Force Majeure duly recognised as such by the Stewards.
+Drivers who set a lap time within 120% of the fastest lap time during the relevant session during pre-qualifying or free practice may be authorised by the Stewards to take part in the race. - 41.3 During the free practice, pre-qualifying and qualifying sessions and any warm-up if applicable; - Controls on the tyre markings may be carried out before the cars take to the track under the orders of the officials, and there will be a green light and a red light at the pit lane exit. - Cars may only leave their working area according to the procedure detailed in Article 34.15.
+Cars may only leave the pit lane when the green light is on at the start or restart of a session. - A blue flag or a blue flashing light, where possible and necessary will be shown at the pit lane exit to warn Drivers leaving the pit lane if cars are approaching on the track. - 41.4 Qualifying will take place as follows: - a) Q1: 10 minutes for the first period - b) Q2: 10 minutes for the second period

+The gap between Q1 and Q2 will be a minimum of 5 minutes but in cases of force majeure this can be altered.